jeanfrancois-lai/canalplus-p2p-wrapper/README.md

 # canalplus-p2p-wrapper

 This module integrates [the Streamroot P2P module](http://streamroot.io) with CANAL+ video player -- `one-player-core`.
-Supported versions of the player are v2.0.9 & v2.0.10.
+Supported versions of the player is v2.1.1.

 ## Build